 Drugs that must be given in very precise amounts are less likely to be interchangeable, because the difference between an effective dose and a harmful dose (the margin of safety) or ineffective dose is small.
 Digoxin, used to treat people with heart failure, is an example.
 Switching from the brand-name version of digoxin to a generic product may cause problems, because the two versions may not be sufficiently bioequivalent.
 However, some generic versions of digoxin have been certified as bioequivalent by the FDA.
 Pharmacists and doctors can answer questions about which generic drugs are interchangeable for their brand-name counterparts and which are not.

 A book published by the FDA each year and updated periodically also provides guidance about which drugs are interchangeable.
 This book, Approved Drug Products With Therapeutic Equivalence Evaluations (also known as "the orange book" because it has a bright orange cover), is available both in print and online to anyone but is intended for use by doctors and pharmacists.
 See Approved Drug Products With Therapeutic Equivalence Evaluations.

-The substitution of a generic drug can sometimes cause other problems for the consumer.
+The substitution of a generic drug can sometimes cause other problems for the consumer (see table When Generic Substitution May Not Be Appropriate ).
 A doctor may write a prescription for a brand-name product and discuss the brand-name product with the consumer.
 If a pharmacist dispenses an equivalent generic product and the label does not also list the reference (brand-name product), the consumer may not know how the generic product relates to the drug the doctor prescribed.
 To prevent this confusion, most pharmacies now include the reference brand name on the label when a generic product is substituted.